Setup Business One

 The 10-year Residency “Golden” UAE Visa enables expats looking to settle long-term for career or investment reasons.
 It is available to investors, executives, scientists, students, and entrepreneurs meeting specific criteria.
 Eligible real estate or other investments also qualify applicants.

 Both visas provide longer-term residency, with the Golden Visa allowing a full decade in the UAE.
-But obtaining the right visa upfront is key before pursuing a move to Dubai.
+However, obtaining the right visa upfront is key before pursuing a move to Dubai mainland.
+Understanding the pros and cons in Dubai mainland is essential for making an informed decision about residency options.

 POTENTIAL DRAWBACKS OF LIVING IN ABU DHABI